Phil Shiner

-Philip Joseph Shiner (born 25 December 1956) is a British former human rights solicitor and convicted criminal.
-He was struck off the roll of solicitors in England and Wales in 2017 over misconduct relating to false abuse claims against British troops.
+Philip Joseph Shiner (born 25 December 1956) is a disgraced British former human rights solicitor and convicted criminal.
+He was struck off the roll of solicitors in England and Wales in 2017 and convicted of fraud in 2024 over misconduct relating to false abuse claims against British troops.

 He was Head of Strategic Litigation at Public Interest Lawyers (International) from 2014 until the firm's closure on 31 August 2016.
 He had previously been Principal at Public Interest Lawyers Ltd from 1999 to 2014.